eucaeuca/Math-420-Notes/README.md

-# Notes for basis algebra
+# Notes for basic algebra